 William L. Fox '75

 As a scholar, President Fox has published three books: a study of Harvard theologian Willard L. Sperry (1991), Lodge of the Double-Headed Eagle: Two Centuries of Scottish Rite Freemasonry (1999), and the award-winning Valley of the Craftsmen (2001).
-He also was the founding and general editor of a 10-volume book series in church history and a former faculty member at Claremont Theological School, Montgomery College, Howard University and Goucher College.
+He also was the founding and general editor of a 10-volume book series in church history studies by Peter Lang Publishing.

 President Fox has a variety of published essays on the necessity of liberal arts learning in Inside Higher Education, Best Practices in Higher Education and The Huffington Post, and broadcast media such as WAMC and WPBS.
-In recognition of his leadership in higher education, The Council of Independent Colleges elected him to its Board of Trustees in January 2011.
+In recognition of his leadership in higher education, the Council of Independent Colleges elected him to its Board of Trustees in January 2011.
 He also serves as a team leader for the Middle States Commission on Higher Education.
 In 2015, he was appointed to the Commission on Independent Colleges and Universities (cIcu) Board of Trustees.

 President Fox is married to Lynn Smith Fox.
-Please read Mrs. Fox's biography here.
-The Foxes have one daughter, Hallie, a graduate of Middlebury College (’09) and Stanford University (’13) who works in high school education.
+The Foxes have one daughter, Hallie, a graduate of Middlebury College, Hunter College and Stanford University, who works in high school education.
 President Fox is a fourth generation native of Washington, D.C.

 Today, St. Lawrence has a total enrollment of around 2,500 students from 45 states and 47 countries, the broadest geographical representation ever in the university’s 160-year history.
 Currently, 360 students are alumni legacies.
 St. Lawrence has the highest diversity percentages in its history with U.S. students of color and international students making up more than a fifth of its student body.